GameBoyCymru/gps-ml-activity-prediction/README.md

 - `GBC-CrossValidation.py`: Performs 10-fold cross-validation on the `Gradient Boosting` model.
 - `GBC-GridSearch.py`: Uses GridSearch to find the best hyperparameters for the `Gradient Boosting` model.

-### LSTM Neural Network
+### Neural Network

+- `CNN.py`: Trains a `Convolutional Neural Network` and evaluates its accuracy, while also displaying a Confusion Matrix Heatmap.
-- `LSTM.py`: Trains an LSTM neural network and evaluates its accuracy.
+- `RNN.py`: Trains a `Recurrent Neural Network` and evaluates its accuracy, while also displaying a Confusion Matrix Heatmap.

 ## Prediction